Felifoxy/Dogfood-Studios-Branding/README.md

 ## Using the intro in Godot

-For Godot, paste the 'intro_scene.tscn' into you project and attach your unique Dogfood Studios intro **as an .ogv file** into the video stream variable.
+For Godot, paste the 'intro_scene.tscn' and 'IntroSceneHandler.cs' into you project and attach your unique Dogfood Studios intro **as an .ogv file** into the video stream variable.

 Don't forget to change the 'Intro Time' and 'Game Scene Name' according to your project.